regal/regal/README.md

 }
 ```

 Next, you'll set the game's start behavior with `onStartCommand`.
+When a player starts a new game, both the player's and the opponent's scores will be initialized to zero, and a prompt will be displayed.
 Paste the following block of code beneath your constants:
 ```ts
 onStartCommand(game => {
     // Initialize state